The Ultimate Guide for Moving to Spain from the UK

 TIE card

-This means that any British expat that fulfils the above criteria can apply for the NIE card from the 1st of January 2021.
+This means that any British expat who fulfils the above criteria can apply for the NIE card from January 1, 2021.

 By obtaining the TIE, you guarantee your residence, free movement and social security rights in Spain.